Taking care of your garden in Autumn

 Get rid of any dying leaves and stems from your borders before they start to rot, but you can leave stems with seed heads for the birds to enjoy.
 Have a good clear out of any weeds so they don’t start to take hold in the colder seasons coming up.

-Dig out your annuals and spread a thick layer of well-rotted manure or bark chippings over the top, but don’t worry about digging it in – let the worms do the job for you.
+Dig out your annuals and spread a thick layer of well-rotted manure or bark chippings over the top.
+Don’t worry about digging it in – let the worms do the job for you.
 If you have a lot of fallen leaves you could make your own leafmould, it’s one of the best fertilisers out there, and it’s free!
 Use our how-to guide for all the advice you need.